emdete/epistula/README.md

 Whats not contained
 --

-You need a program to get the emails to your computer, various solutions are available for that task (See [Mail fetchers and synchronizers](https://notmuchmail.org/software/).
+Epistula is based on [Notmuch](https://notmuchmail.org/) which indexes and finds emails.
+It needs to be installed and configured to index your emails.
+The idea is that all your emails stay on your local machine.
+No imap or cloud behind.

-Epistula is based on [Notmuch](https://notmuchmail.org/) which organizes and finds emails.
+You need a program to get the emails to your computer, various solutions are available for that task (See [Mail fetchers and synchronizers](https://notmuchmail.org/software/)).

 While Epistula is console based it needs a way to start another terminal for composing emails.
 For now this is hardcoded to be a graphical terminal `gnome-terminal` which needs to be installed.